dwyl/phoenix-chat-example/README.md

 // "listen" for the [Enter] keypress event to send a message: msg.addEventListener('keypress', function (event) {
   if (event.keyCode == 13 && msg.value.length > 0) { // don't sent empty msg.
-    channel.push('shout', { // send the message to the server
+    channel.push('shout', { // send the message to the server on "shout" channel
       name: name.value,     // get value of "name" of person sending the message
       message: msg.value    // get message text (value) from msg input field.
     });